 The Global Commission to End Energy Poverty

 At the current rate of progress, 650 million people will still lack access to electricity by 2030.
-We formed the Global Commission to End Energy Poverty in 2019 to forge an actionable consensus among leading investors, utilities, and policymakers to galvanize global action behind a viable pathway to provide electricity to hundreds of millions of under-served homes and businesses more quickly and cost-effectively than the current trajectory.
+We formed the Global Commission to End Energy Poverty in 2019 to forge an actionable consensus among leading investors, utilities, and policymakers to galvanize global action behind a viable pathway to provide electricity to hundreds of millions of under-served homes and businesses more quickly, sustainably and cost-effectively than the current trajectory.

 Comprised of heads of development banks, utilities, and off-grid firms, along with senior academics, industry leaders, and investors, the Commission operates under the joint chairmanship of The Rockefeller Foundation President Dr. Rajiv J. Shah, former U.S. Secretary of Energy Ernest J. Moniz, and the Africa Development Bank President Akinwumi Adesina.

 current annual total global investment in electricity access

 needed per year to meet our universal access goal and achieve SDG 7